ysreddy337/jeditlatest/doc/README.txt

 * License

-jEdit is free software, and you are welcome to redistribute it under the terms of the GNU General Public License (either version 2 or any later version, at the user's election).
+jEdit is free software, and you are welcome to redistribute and modify it under the terms of the GNU General Public License (either version 2 or any later version).
 See the file COPYING.txt for details.

+The jEdit installer is released under a public domain license and may be used for any purpose.

 A number of plugins are available for jEdit.
 Unless otherwise stated in the plugin's documentation, each of the plugins is licensed for use and